timja-bot/liquibase-runner-plugin/README.md

 The "Invoke Liquibase" build step runs liquibase internally and doesn't require an existing installation.
 In addition, build summaries include additional reporting features, like a list of changesets executed.

-However, using this mode does not allow you to choose what liquibase command to run.
-Furthermore, you'll be restricted to using one of the included database drivers.
+However, using this mode contains a few restrictions:
+  * You cannot choose what liquibase command to run; only "update" and "updateTestingRollback" are used.
+  * You are restricted to one of the database engines available in the build step's dropdown.

 # The Future